Best Mediterranean Restaurants in Asheville—A Local’s Perspective

 Mediterranean History Hour: In 1202 a bunch of knights and whatnot got together for the Fourth Crusade for Jerusalem.
 Much to the surprise of everyone, they ended up in Constantinople—modern day Istanbul—where they caused a myriad of problems (to the surprise of no-one).

 Just down the street from Malaprop’s Bookstore, this semi-subterranean Mediterranean restaurant in Asheville specializes in Spanish tapas.
-Patatas bravas, charred Spanish octopus, and my personal favorite: lavender-honey almonds.
+That means patatas bravas, charred Spanish octopus, and my personal favorite: lavender-honey almonds.

 If you ask me, tapas make for some of the most entertaining dinner nights.
 If everyone tries everything, there’s plenty of fertile ground for culinary opining, arguments, and/or appreciation.
-For the icing on the cake, Zambra’s wine menu must have several thousand entries.
-I’m no expert, but I assume options are a good thing.
+For the icing on the cake, Zambra’s wine menu has it all: chardonnays, cabernets, pinot noirs.
+It's practically a vineyard tour in paper.

 Mediterranean History Hour: From 1580 until 1640, Spain and Portugal were both ruled by the same monarch, in what’s termed a “personal union.”
 I’ve proposed this political entity be called “Sportugal,” but the academic community isn’t ready for such ambitious endeavors.